 Skin testing does not work that well in dogs and blood testing is available but not reliable.

-Food allergies are another problem effecting dogs but are a let loss common; if your dog is suffering from itching year round almost 40% have food and inhalant allergies.
+Food allergies are another problem affecting dogs but are a let loss common; if your dog is suffering from itching year-round almost 40% have food and inhalant allergies.
 Contact allergies are yet another problem but seen even less often than that.

 Sometimes you can figure out what is wrong, but if you take the dog in for numerous trips to the vet and you still aren’t sure, how do you keep your indoor allergic dog more comfortable?